-Can A New Blood Test Diagnose Heart Attacks Earlier?17 Apr 2017
+Can A New Blood Test Diagnose Heart Attacks Earlier?17 Apr 2017 | Stephanie Prior

-The study included 4,000 patients at St. Thomas’ Hospital and the scientists from King’s College Hospital, London found that 47% of people tested for the Troponin protein fell into the “intermediate risk group”, and this meant that further tests were required to diagnose a heart attack.
+The study included 4,000 patients at St. Thomas’ Hospital, and the scientists from King’s College Hospital, London, found that 47% of people tested for the Troponin protein fell into the “intermediate risk group”, and this meant that further tests were required to diagnose a heart attack.

-Apparently this new blood test could be available in the next six months to a year, with industry support, and this could lead to quicker diagnosis to allow those not suffering from a heart attack to be sent home much sooner.
+This new blood test could be available in the next six months to a year, with industry support, and this could lead to quicker diagnosis to allow those not suffering from a heart attack to be sent home much sooner.

-Professor Sir Nilesh Samani who is the Medical Director at the British Heart Foundation has been quoted as saying “This new test could transform the way we diagnose heart attacks, improving the sensitivity and ensuring that heart attacks are not missed when Troponin levels in the blood are extremely low.
+Professor Sir Nilesh Samani, who is the Medical Director at the British Heart Foundation, has been quoted as saying, “This new test could transform the way we diagnose heart attacks, improving the sensitivity and ensuring that heart attacks are not missed when Troponin levels in the blood are extremely low.
 We now need more research to find out whether this test is effective and affordable”.

 The new breakthrough blood test will hopefully have ability to diagnose patients much quicker which will lead to instigating treatment much more quickly, which will prevent cases of misdiagnosis and unavoidable deaths which change the surviving relatives lives forever.

 In this cardiac negligence claim, we were instructed by a 42-year-old Polish man who had attended the Accident and Emergency...Read more